iam-davidvm/landingface/README.md

 # Landingface

-<p>A landing page for a website that doesn't have any content in the near future.</p>
+<p>A landing page for a website that doesn't have any content in the near future.
+I tried to make a cute face where the eyes follow the mouse position.
+If you're on a mobile device, there is an animation of the eyes.</p>
 <p>In this project I wanted to challenge myself with working a bit more with the positioning of divs in divs and the after pseudo-element.</p>